ManooshSamiei/Habit_Goal_Predictive_SAC/README.md

 ```

 The PyTorch model of the trained agent will also be saved at `./data/`, which can be loaded by `torch.load()`.
+For the experiments without variational Bayes loss, the results are saved at different directories, that we define in the bash file.

 ## Tutorial on plotting the quantitative results in the article (MATLAB)